-I’m Melani Cammett, Clarence Dillon Professor of International Affairs in the Department of Government at Harvard University.
+I’m Melani Cammett, Clarence Dillon Professor of International Affairs in the Department of Government and Chair of the Harvard Academy for International and Area Studies at Harvard University.
 I hold a secondary faculty appointment in the Department of Global Health and Population at the Harvard Chan School of Public Health.
 I specialize in the politics of development, identity politics and the Middle East; teach graduate and undergraduate courses on comparative politics, development, and Middle East politics; and consult for development policy organizations.

 My current research focuses on governance and the politics of social service provision by public, private and non-state actors, identity politics, and the historical influences of economic and social development with an empirical focus in the Middle East.
 More information on some of my research projects is available here.